gfra54/MaintenancePassword/README.md

 Here you can set the main password.
 You can also change the title and subtitle shown on the maintenance page.
 You can also set a logo if you need.

+## Removing the mainenance page

+If you want to remove the maintenance page, you either set an empty password in the settings, or to remove the addons from your site's addons foler.

 ## Coming soon
 Here are some of the stuff that will be added in the near future :